pyvista/pyvista/docs/tools/plotting.rst

 Background Plotting
 -------------------

-``vista`` provides a plotter that enables users to create a rendering window in the background that remains interactive while the user performs their processing.
+PyVista provides a plotter that enables users to create a rendering window in the background that remains interactive while the user performs their processing.
 This creates the ability to make a rendering scene and interactively add or remove datasets from the scene as well as has some useful menu functions for common scene manipulation or export tasks.
-To get started, try instantiating the :class:`vista.BackgroundPlotter`:
+To get started, try instantiating the :class:`pyvista.BackgroundPlotter`:

 .. code:: python

-    import vista
+    import pyvista
-    from vista import examples
+    from pyvista import examples

     dataset = examples.load_hexbeam()

-    p = vista.BackgroundPlotter()
+    p = pyvista.BackgroundPlotter()

     p.add_mesh(dataset)